Do this when you wake up at night

 Then notice your breath for a moment or two, if you like, take some deep breathes but you don’t have to.

 And then do something paradoxical: Allow yourself to be awake.
 By doing so you end the struggle you got into at the start, there is no fighting with being awake anymore.
-And thus less arousal.
+And so you become sleepy again.

 Lying in bed calmly and accepting, has another benefit.
 Your body will get some rest and conserve energy.
 Energy you then have to do the things you value the next day.

-If you want to learn more about how I can help you sleep well and feel good, book a 15-minute initial call with me.
+If you want to learn more about how I can help you sleep well and feel good, book an initial call with me.